imharshtiwari/2-Minutes-GCP-Lab-Solutions/Cloud Monitoring Qwik Start/Cloud Monitoring Qwik Start.md

 ./gsp089.sh
 ```

-# 🎉 Woohoo!
+# 🎉 🐻‍❄️ྀིྀི Yeeeeaaahhh!
 You Did It! 🎉

-Your hard work and determination paid off! 💻
+Keep pushing forward—every small step takes you closer to your dream.! 💻🚀

-You've successfully completed the lab. **Way to go!** 🚀
+You've successfully completed the lab. **Miles to go!** 🚀

 ### 💬 Stay Connected with Our Community!